DotNetBackendTraining/library-management-system/Design/README.md

 - A book can be used in many loans, and a loan is for exactly one book.
 - A borrower can have many loans, and a loan is for exactly one borrower.
+- Current status of book is derived from loans (whether a book is currently borrowed).